techjay-c/tp/docs/DeveloperGuide.md

 ##### Feature Considerations

-For the dentist ID, patient ID and treatment field, it is mandatory that the specified dentist, patient and treatment exists in ToothTracker.
+For the `DENTIST_ID`, `PATIENT_ID` and treatment field, it is mandatory that the specified dentist, patient and treatment exists in ToothTracker.
 If these conditions are not met, the user will receive an error message.

 #### Deleting an Appointment